Incident DetailsCause of Death:

 When confronted, the suspect fled toward a home and took a position behind a group of telephones poles.
 He opened fired, striking Officer Carter in the chest, who then returned fire and struck the suspect twice before he fled the scene.

 Officer Carter was taken to City Hospital where he died from his wound two days later.

-The 28-year-old suspect was arrested a month later at Central State Hospital, a state mental institution, in Anchorage, Kentucky and extradited to face first-degree murder charges.
+The 28-year-old suspect was apprehended a month later at Central State Hospital, a state mental institution, in Anchorage, Kentucky and extradited to face first-degree murder charges.
 He was subsequently adjudged insane, committed to the Indiana State Prison and later discharged.